O365/python-o365/README.md

 ## AddressBook
 AddressBook groups the funcionality of both the Contact Folders and Contacts.
 Outlook Distribution Groups are not supported (By the Microsoft API's).

-This are the scopes needed to work with the `AddressBook` and `Contact` classes.
+These are the scopes needed to work with the `AddressBook` and `Contact` classes.

  Raw Scope                       |  Included in Scope Helper                        | Description :---:                           |  :---:                                          | ---